 Panel Van

 The most popular panel van conversions are Mercedes Sprinters.
 This was what I first had my eye on.
-I was thinking Instagram rather than fulltime living for this!
+I was thinking Instagram, funky and fun and not working, rather than fulltime freedom living for two people.

 Think of the cool van pics on Instagram with the doors open at the back, overlooking the beach with blue seas and skies, some floaty white curtains and a bit of bunting!